jalam11/QR-Methods-paper/README.md

 # QR-Methods-paper
 This repository accompanies the manuscript "Performance of Competing Methods for Quantile Regression with Count Data: A Simulation Study with Applications for Environmental Epidemiology".

-I considered the following methods in this paper
--iid
--nid
--ker
--riid
--rnid
--xy
--wxy
--pbs
--mcmb
--pwy
--wild
--biid (the "unadjusted" results from the BayesQR package) -bnid

-The bnid method that came with the BayesQR package (i.e. the "adjusted" results, referred to as "bayes_adj_v1" in my code) was clearly not functioning correctly (it gave implausibly large posterior credibility intervals, and had 100% coverage).
+Note that for the "bnid" method that came with the BayesQR package (i.e. the "adjusted" results, referred to as "bayes_adj_v1" in my code) was clearly not functioning correctly (it gave implausibly large posterior credibility intervals, and had 100% coverage).
 We thus created our own function (see "summary_sanwich.R"; these results are referred to as "bayes_adj_v2" in my code) to implement the adjustment to the covariance matrix proposed by Yang et al. (2016).

 **The Monte Carlo experiment was conducted with the following .Rmd files:**
+NOTE: Output files are compressed using WinRAR.

-ss_Main.Rmd = The code for the simulation study (part 2 of the results, and the "circles" in part 3.
-Also used in Figure 1c-d).
+ss_Main.Rmd = The code for the simulation study (Section 5.1 of the paper, and the "circles" in 5.2.
+Also used in Figure S1c-d).
 - Includes both the Bayesian and frequentist methods.
-- Y is a count variable.
+- Y is a count variable (rounded to the nearest whole number).
 - The frequestist methods are dithered, but the Bayesian ones are not.
 - Output: "table_ss_JA model_2021-08-07_1000_sims.csv"

-ss_Main_gold.Rmd = The code for the simulation study (part 3 of the results/ the "squares" only.
+ss_Main_gold.Rmd = The code for the simulation study (Section 5.2 of the paper/ the "squares" only.
 Also used in Figure 1a)
 - Only includes the frequentist methods.
-- Y is NOT a count variable.
-It is a continuous variable
+- Y is a continuous variable (the original unrounded y).
 - Dithering is not applied.
 - Output: "table_ss_JA moel_gold_2021-10-28_1000_sims.csv"

-ss_Main_no dith.Rmd = The code for the simulation study (part 1 only, specifically just Figure 1b)
+ss_Main_no dith.Rmd = The code for the simulation study (only used for Figure S1b)
 - Y is a count variable
 - Dithering is NOT applied
-- Only includes the basic frequentist methods (iid, riid, rnid).
-But I only used the iid method to generate fig 1b, so the other methods turned out to be unnecessary
 - Output: "table_ss_no dith_v2_2021-08-04_1000_sims.csv"

-NOTE: Output files are compressed using WinRAR.

-**The results from the Monte Carlo experiment were generated from the raw .csv files with the following .Rmd files:**
+** The figures and tables were generated with the following .Rmd files ** res_ss_v3

-res_ss_v3
 - Cleans the results
-- Creates all figures except for figure 1
+- Creates all figures except for figure S1, the figures which used the MIREC data
-- Uses the function in "ggplot_functions.R" to generate the figures
+- Uses the helper functions in "ggplot_functions.R" to generate the figures

 res_ss_tables
 - Cleans the results